ks563/Project-2/README.md

 ## Future Directions

+* Improving UI/UX design so use is more intuitive.
+* Improving on swipe functionality so that once an item is selected images are no longer shown.
 * Adding geo-location for events.
-* Adding contact information on swipe page.
-* Linking events to social media.
+* Linking events to host's social media accounts.

 ## Authors